 The aircraft utilizes GNSS, the omnidirectional vision system, the downward vision system, and the three-dimensional infrared sensing system to locate and stabilize itself.
 When the GNSS signal is strong, the aircraft uses GNSS to locate itself and stabilize.
 When the GNSS is weak, but the lighting and other environmental conditions are sufficient, the aircraft uses the vision systems for positioning.
-When the vision systems are enabled, and lighting and other environmental conditions are sufficient, the maximum pitch angle is 30° and the maximum flight speed is 12 m/s.
+When the vision systems are enabled, and lighting and other environmental conditions are sufficient and the maximum flight speed is 12 m/s.